 The project was fully planned and had secured all federal funding when Governor Hogan cancelled it in 2015.
 In order to do this, Hogan gave $900 million in funding back to the federal government, so that he could shift the state’s planned $736 million contribution to funding highways in other parts of the state.

 At the time of its cancellation, several groups, including the ACLU and BTEC, filed a Title VI complaint with the federal Department of Transportation against Hogan.
-Even today, most transit experts agree that this cancellation is textbook structural racism.
+The cancellation of the Red Line by Larry Hogan was illegal and even today, most transit experts agree that the cancellation was textbook structural racism.

 The Redline is the most immediate and effective way to improve transportation in the Baltimore region.